Ivan Michurin (biologist): Life and work

 In 1875, Michurin leased a strip of land of about 500 square metres not far from Tambov, began collecting plants, and started his research in pomology and selection.
 In 1899, he acquired a much bigger strip of land of about 130,000 square metres and moved all of his plants there.

-In 1920, right after the end of the Russian Civil War, Vladimir Lenin ordered People's Commissar of Agriculture Semion Sereda to organize an analytic research project on Michurin's works and practical achievements.
+In 1920, right after the end of the Russian Civil War, Vladimir Lenin ordered People's Commissar of Agriculture Semyon Sereda to organize an analytic research project on Michurin's works and practical achievements.
 On September 11, 1922, Mikhail Kalinin visited Michurin at Lenin's personal request.
 On November 20, 1923, the Council of People's Commissars recognized Michurin's "fruit garden" as an institution of state importance.
 In 1928, the Soviets established a selectionist genetic station on the basis of Michurin's garden, which would be re-organized into the Michurin Central Genetic Laboratory in 1934.

 Michurin made a major contribution in the development of genetics, especially in the field of pomology.
 In his cytogenetic laboratory, he researched cell structure and experimented with artificial polyploidy.
 Michurin studied the aspects of heredity in connection with the natural course of ontogenesis and external influence, creating a whole new concept of predominance.
 He proved that predominance depends on heredity, ontogenesis, and phylogenesis of the initial cell structure and also on individual features of hybrids and conditions of cultivation.
 In his works, Michurin assumed a possibility of changing genotype under external influence.

 Michurin was one of the founding fathers of scientific agricultural selection.
 He worked on hybridization of plants of similar and different origins, cultivating methods in connection with the natural course of ontogenesis, directing the process of predominance, evaluation and selection of seedlings, and acceleration of the process of selection with the help of physical and chemical factors.